JuliaNLSolvers/Optim.jl/README.md

 * `:newton`
 * `:simulated_annealing`

-In addition to the `method` keyword, you can alter the behavior of the Optim package by using four other keywords:
+In addition to the `method` keyword, you can alter the behavior of the Optim package by using the following keywords:

 * `xtol`: What is the threshold for determining convergence?
 Defaults to `1e-32`.